Equine therapy is a powerful way to deal with emotions during addiction recovery.

 Detox is always necessary before beginning any treatment.

 After starting recovery, a client might enter EAP concurrent with another therapy.
-As a “complementary therapy,” EAP sessions can be paired with CBT sessions and more.
+As a “complementary therapy,” EAP sessions can be paired with CBT sessions, a 12 step program, and more.

 In some sober living programs, EAP may be a standalone treatment.